osvaldomoraa/falabella_code_challenge/README.md

 ## Preview

-There is a visual output at public/index.html an imploded array with the 100 requested values can be seen there.
+There is a visual output at public/index.html the 100 requested values can be seen there.